Skip to main content

 Summary

-• Use Environment Variables for configuration
+• Use Environment Variables for configuration—never hardcode secrets, database URLs, or API keys

-• Follow security best practices (Helmet, Compression)
+• Follow security best practices (Helmet for headers, Compression for performance)

 Docker Deployment